Enabling Remote Installation for Firewalled Environments

 You can use a predefined Network topology as described in Configuring Network Routes.

-- On each of the virtual machines that were included in the client group for application-aware backups, perform a local installation or a remote installation of the File System Core package.
+- On each of the virtual machines that were included in the server group for application-aware backups, perform a local installation or a remote installation of the File System Core package.